SherllyNeo/dsvParser/README.md

 * The struct can be checked to see if it is valid after each operation
 * Read delim seperated value file into a DSV struct (Escapes inner deliminators with "", for example one,"tw,o",three will be parsed correctly
 * Write DSV to a file with a customer deliminator which allows for escaping
+* supports \ escaping, so \, will not start a newline in a csv for example
 * loop through each element of the array using the rows and cols to do with what you like
 * Insert row
 * Delete row